strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Retourner une erreur si aucun fichier YAML n'est trouvé
+* Create a config structure
+* Run the Symfony commands on a given environment
+* Create a system > terminal package
+* Create the help screen
+* When run without argument show the help screen
-* Add the .env files to the watched files
+* Create an option to display the watched file (+ bonus:: display as a tree)
 * Initialize tests
-* Help argument

 @Refactoring